The Purpose of Zoning

 While zoning done right can add value to your property and make your life more pleasant, municipalities often make zoning more complicated and restrictive than they should.
 For instance, the City of Tacoma has over thirty different zones varying in intensity from single family to commercial.

 These zones are often implemented in a haphazard patchwork.
-Here is a screenshot of the zoning boundaries near downtown Tacoma:
+Here is a screenshot of the zoning boundaries surrounding our office in Tacoma:

 You can see how complex the zoning has become over the years.
 This level of complexity can make it difficult for people to use their property in an efficient manner.